Overview

 Why Mandiant?

-Vulcan Cyber acknowledges the high reliability of Mandiant TI, as well as the dependency of many Security Engineers and CISO on it as their primary source of Cyber Threat Intelligence.
-Therefore, we now offer a new dedicated connector that consolidates and aggregates the TI data from Mandiant.
+Vulcan Cyber acknowledges the high reliability of Mandiant TI, as well as the dependency of many Security Engineers and CISOs on it as their primary source of Cyber Threat Intelligence.
+Therefore, we offer a dedicated connector that consolidates and aggregates the TI data from Mandiant.

 What do you get as a CISO/Security Engineer?